 Top 5 Reasons You Can't Blame Pete Rozelle for Not Postponing NFL Games After the JFK Assassination

 5. Timing.
 Rozelle had under 48 hours to make the choice.
 He said that some of the teams were already on, or getting on, the airplanes that would take them to the cities where their games had been scheduled.
 Had the shooting happened the day before, Thursday, it might have been a different story.
-Rozelle had to make a decision on the fly.
+Rozelle had to make a decision, almost literally, on the fly.

 4. The Kennedy Mystique.
 Football, had been the Kennedy family's game.
 From Bobby and Ted making the Harvard varsity to the touch football games at Hyannis and Palm Beach, they reveled in the sport.
 It was a tribute to them, the way it wouldn't have been if, say, basketball legend Bill Bradley had become President and faced a murderous end to his Administration.